topo-gps/ios-manual/en/waypoints/organizing_waypoints.rst

    *The 'Sights' folder in selection mode.*

 On the right hand side of each item a handle with three bars is displayed.
 Drag such a handle to a desired position and release your finger.
 The waypoint will then be moved in the list to the desired location.
-In the example below, we have moved 'Stonehenge' to the bottom.
+In the example below, we have moved 'C' to the bottom.

 .. figure:: ../_static/waypoint-folder7.png
    :height: 568px
    :width: 320px
    :alt: An opened folder Topo GPS

-   *The contents of the 'Sights' folder after moving the 'Stonehenge' waypoint.*
+   *The contents of the 'Sights' folder after moving the 'C' waypoint.*